yoyurec/logseq-awesome-styler/README.md

 </p>

 * Powered up ⚡ with custom JS 👨‍💻
-* Light & dark versions!
+* Light & dark versions
 * "Solarized" styling (aka theme) and "Extended" core (aka plugin) are separated - you can use ANY theme with reworked UI and features! (for Solarized colors and their settings - switch to the theme, for turnoff features - disable the plugin).
 * Customizble settings: <a href="#settings">🡖</a>
     * Built-in theme **color presets**